 Maha Shivaratri or Maha Sivaratri/padmarajarathri is a great festival in Hinduism, celebrated annually with the devotion and religious enthusiasm in the honor of the Lord Shiva, deities of Hindu Trinity.
 The literal meaning of Shivaratri is “The Great Night of Lord Shiva”.
 According to the Hindu calendar, it is celebrated in the Varanasi in the dark fortnight or Krishna Paksha at the 13th night or 14th day of the month Maagha or Phalguna (month of February or March according to the English calendar) to worship Shiva Lingam to make happy the Lord Shiva.

-Maha Shivaratri 2015 was celebrated all over India as well as abroad by the Devotees of Lord Shiva on 17th of February, at Tuesday.
+Maha Shivaratri 2017 was celebrated all over India by the Devotees of Lord Shiva on 24th of February, at Friday.

 History of Maha Shivaratri

 This festival is celebrated to respect Lord Shiva by offering leaves of Bael or Bilva/Vilvam, Bhang, Dhatura, flowers, coconut, fruits, water, cow milk and other things.
 Devotees keep fast of full-day and full-night and pray to Lord Shiva for their beautiful life partner with healthy and prosperous life.
 According to the ritual belief and traditions, penances are performed to get benefited in the practice of Yoga and meditation.
 Kashi Vishwanath Temple in Varanasi is one of the most important places for tourist attractions in the UP state where a big fair is held on at Maha Shivratri in front of the Virla temple and Vishwanath Gali of the old Vishwanath temple.